aries1980/cv/janos_feher_cv.md

 ----

-> I have a passion for creating indispensable products with the help of lean technologies, building high-growth teams and innovative businesses.
-I am an engineer, led by a particular obsession with simplification in order to minimise business and technology risks.
+> I have a passion for creating indispensable products with the help of lean technologies, the building of high-growth teams and the entrepreneuralism of innovative businesses.
+I am an engineer, driven by a particular obsession with simplification in order to minimise technology and business risks.

 ----